Messerschmitt Bf 110: Surviving aircraft

-This aircraft is displayed as fully assembled at the Royal Air Force Museum's London site at Hendon, North London.
+This aircraft is displayed as fully assembled at the Royal Air Force Museum London at Hendon, North London.
 A G-series night fighter, it was likely built in 1944.
 It served with Nachtjagdgeschwader 3, the unit responsible for the night air defence of Denmark and North Germany until Germany's surrender in May 1945.

 It was one of five Bf 110s taken by the British for technical evaluation.
 In 1946, it was selected for preservation by the Air Historical Branch.
 It was eventually moved to the RAF Museum in 1978, where it has remained ever since.